-Elementary School Counseling Concentration (degree and certification) REQUIRED COURSES (48 credits)
+Elementary School Counseling Concentration (degree and certification)

 Courses are organized into three phases and should be taken in that order.
 The sequence within each phase should be adhered to as closely as possible.
 Consultation with an adviser on a regular basis is required as a student progresses through the program.
 A student must apply for admission to candidacy during the semester he or she is enrolled in Practicum.